Smartshooter

 With Smartshooter, IEA focuses on forward-looking weapon optics and targeting solutions designed to optimally support soldiers and security personnel.

-What are SMARTSHOOTER fire control systems primarily intended for?
+What are SMARTSHOOTER fire control systems designed for?

 The challenges posed by sUAS are diverse.
-Most drones are civilian products that are widely available at relatively low cost.
-They are often small in size and made of plastic, resulting in a low signature that makes them difficult to detect and track.
-In addition, they can reach relatively high speeds and exhibit high agility.
-Commercially available yet highly capable systems can be easily acquired by virtually anyone at low cost.
-Furthermore, these systems offer user-friendly flight control, often with integrated planning and navigation systems, long flight durations, and high-definition camera technology.
+Most drones are commercially available civilian products that can be easily obtained at low cost.
+They are often small in size and made of plastic, resulting in a minimal signature that is difficult to detect and track.
+In addition, these systems combine relatively high speeds with considerable agility.
+Commercially available yet highly capable systems are affordable and accessible to virtually anyone.
+Furthermore, they offer simple flight control, integrated navigation and mission-planning functions, extended flight times, and advanced HD camera technology.

-To address these new and rapidly evolving threats, SMARTSHOOTER has specialized in developing advanced fire control systems for small arms that significantly increase the accuracy and probability of hit when engaging both stationary and moving targets on the ground and in the air, day and night.
+To address these new and rapidly evolving threats, SMARTSHOOTER specializes in the development of advanced fire control systems for small arms, significantly increasing weapon accuracy and hit probability against static and moving targets on the ground and in the air — both day and night.

-What are SMARTSHOOTER fire control systems primarily intended for?
+What are SMARTSHOOTER fire control systems designed for?

 The challenges posed by sUAS are diverse.
-Most drones are civilian products that are widely available at relatively low cost.
-They are often small in size and made of plastic, resulting in a low signature that makes them difficult to detect and track.
-In addition, they can reach relatively high speeds and exhibit high agility.
-Commercially available yet highly capable systems can be easily acquired by virtually anyone at low cost.
-Furthermore, these systems offer user-friendly flight control, often with integrated planning and navigation systems, long flight durations, and high-definition camera technology.
+Most drones are commercially available civilian products that can be easily obtained at low cost.
+They are often small in size and made of plastic, resulting in a minimal signature that is difficult to detect and track.
+In addition, these systems combine relatively high speeds with considerable agility.
+Commercially available yet highly capable systems are affordable and accessible to virtually anyone.
+Furthermore, they offer simple flight control, integrated navigation and mission-planning functions, extended flight times, and advanced HD camera technology.

-To address these new and rapidly evolving threats, SMARTSHOOTER has specialized in developing advanced fire control systems for small arms that significantly increase the accuracy and probability of hit when engaging both stationary and moving targets on the ground and in the air, day and night.
+To address these new and rapidly evolving threats, SMARTSHOOTER specializes in the development of advanced fire control systems for small arms, significantly increasing weapon accuracy and hit probability against static and moving targets on the ground and in the air — both day and night.

 Smash X4